zeek/package-manager/doc/package.rst

 stable release version or the latest commit on a specific git branch of a package.

-The default installation behavior of :program:`bro-pkg` is to look for the latest release version tag and install that.
+The default installation behavior of :program:`zkg` is to look for the latest release version tag and install that.
 If there are no such version tags, it will fall back to installing the latest commit of the package's *master* branch